-Many boats will have had either IMS (ORCi), ORC Club, or certificates under other local measurement rules in the past.
+A boat may hold, or have held in the past, and ORCi, ORC Club or certificate under other local measurement rules in the past.
 With care, some of the figures on the most up to date certificate may be directly useable.
 Others will require checking.
 In general, hull measurements will not have changed, unless the boat has been modified.
 Others, such as rig and sail measurements will often need physically checking.
-Care should be taken to ensure that the data on a boat's certificate under another rule is real data as opposed to 'class standard' data which may be the case under for instance ORC Club and some local rules.
+Care should be taken to ensure that the data on a boat's certificate under another rule is real, measured data as opposed to 'class standard' data which may be the case under for instance ORC Club and some local rules.
 Additionally, IRC definitions are in many cases not the same as definitions under other rules.
 Great care should be exercised in this respect.

 The following may be used as a guide:

-IRC IMS/ORCi Comment
+IRC ORCi Comment

-Values likely to be LH LOA
+Values likely to be unchanged: LH LOA / Length Overall Unlikely to change but has been known

-unchanged: Hull Beam BMax Unlikely to change, but has been known.
+Hull Beam Max.
+Beam Unlikely to change but has been known.

-Engine weight EW

-J
+J J Unlikely to change but has been known

-Values which may STL SPL Note that IRC defines STL differently
+Values which may STL TPS

+have changed: SPL SPL

-have changed: Р Р
+Р Р

 E E

+Boat Weight Displacement (2013 onwards) If pre-2013 ORC Disp was calculated in different measurement condition from IRC.

-Draft D May have changed, either as result of keel modifications or re-ballasting.
+Draft Draft May have changed, either as result of keel modifications or re-ballasting.

-Sail data Various Note variation in definitions of dimensions.
+Sail data Various